Bengal Chess Association

-The Bengal Chess Association (BCA) is the apex body for the game of chess in West Bengal, India.
+The Bengal Chess Association (BCA) is a chess promotion and organising body in West Bengal, India.

+History

 It was formed on 2012 after the West Bengal Chess Association was dissolved.
-It is affiliated to the All India Chess Federation.

-History

-The erstwhile West Bengal Ad Hoc Committee, was given an elected form on 3 January 2012 where Sanjoy Sureka was elected president.
+The erstwhile West Bengal Ad Hoc Committee, was given an elected form on 3 January 2012, where Sanjoy Sureka was elected president.

 The state body, West Bengal Chess Association was dissolved, as it failed to implement the Calcutta High Court's order, given on July 6, 1993 to conduct election within two weeks.
 Dibyendu Barua, the election officer and the Vice-President of the AICF, held the elections and elected the members of the organisation.

+It was affiliated to the All India Chess Federation.

 Affiliates

 The BCA has a number of affiliated districts bodies, academies and clubs under it.